Nov05/Lambda-School-Data-Science/miscellaneous/anaconda_pipenv.md

 * `pipenv shell` (run every time you want to start your pip virtual environment)
 * `python run.py` (in the example it contains a Plotly Dash app, so run every time you want to start the app)
 4. press Ctrl+C to stop running run.py (`pipenv shell` to activate the virtual environment again)
-5. in the pip virtual environment, type `jupyter notebook` to start Jupyter Notebook IDE
+5. in a new prompt, start the same pip virtual environment, type `jupyter notebook` to start Jupyter Notebook IDE

 P.S. check your pip virtual environment files
 `C:\Users\*\.virtualenvs\DS-Unit-2-Sprint-4-Project-vhTEmim-\`